-77. To install a piston with the cylinder horizontal in the jaws of a vice use a rifle bar for alignment.
+70. To install a piston with the cylinder horizontal in the jaws of a vice use a rifle bar for alignment.
 Oil the stem end of the piston and insert into the cylinder bore guiding it with care not to strike the step for the valve chest seat in the cylinder.

-78. To replace the valve box assembly (Parts A745 C1648 A744) place the cylinder upright on a flat work bunch and carefully insert the valve box assembly into the bore of the cylinder.
+71. To replace the valve box assembly (A745) place the cylinder upright on a flat work bunch and carefully insert the valve box assembly into the bore of the cylinder.
 Align the valve locating pin (S2128) in the groove in the valve box and cylinder.
 Place tool T205 on top of valve box assembly and gently tap the valve box home with a brass mallet.
-The valve box should fit fairly tightly in the bore of the rock drill cylinder.
+The valve box should fit fairly tight.